rushorahman/DevOps/README.md

 # Jenkins-Installation

-Steps on building a Jenkins EC2 Server
+Steps on installing Jenkins in EC2 Server